Cottage Cheese Pasta Sauce

 4. Storage instructions

-When I’m craving a massive bowl of cheesy pasta but trying to be healthy, I make this creamy cottage cheese pasta recipe.
+When I want to make my family a big bowl of cheesy pasta but want it to be healthier and with more staying power, I make this cottage cheese pasta sauce.

-The cottage cheese is blended until silky smooth, then it’s mixed with tangy crushed tomatoes and fresh garlic.
-The result is a tangy, creamy sauce beautifully paired with juicy ground turkey and al dente pasta.
 It’s easy to make and super customizable.
-I like the turkey for extra protein, but you can omit it or make it vegetarian.
-There are no complicated ingredient swaps and packs in over 30 grams of protein per serving.
+I like adding ground turkey for extra protein (it’s similar to a bolognese), but you can omit it or make it vegetarian-friendly.
+There are no complicated ingredient swaps, and it packs over 30 grams of protein per serving.
+It’s a popular weeknight dinner in my household.

 Key Ingredients